The Ministry of Music

 The 6:30pm Spanish Choir

 The Santinig Choir sings every Saturday at the 4:30pm Vigil Mass.
 It is composed of the members of the choir, cantors and instrumentalists.
-Rehearsals are on Monday evenings from 7pm – about 8:30pm and Saturdays from 3pm – 4pm before its mass service.
+Rehearsals are on Saturdays from 3pm – 4pm before its mass service.
 The Choir focuses on both leading the congregation in song as well as singing songs that enhance the cultural richness of the People of God who celebrate.
 For information on joining the Choir, contact Tess Morales at (510) 826-8528.

 The 9am Spanish Choir